Getty Images

 Restart the iPhone and connected devices

-As with many IT issues, sometimes the key to resolving a hotspot problem is to turn the device off and on again.
-The same goes for restarting a laptop or other devices that a user has connected to their iPhone's hotspot.
+As with many minor software glitches, sometimes the key to resolving a hotspot problem is to turn the device off and on again.
+The same goes for restarting a laptop or other devices that the user has connected to their iPhone's hotspot.

 Reset network settings

-If the issue persists, a user can try resetting their iPhone's network settings.
+If the issue persists, they can try resetting their iPhone's network settings.
 This can be done by going to Settings > General > Transfer or Reset iPhone > Reset.
-Performing these steps erases all saved Wi-Fi passwords and other network settings, so it should only be done as a last resort.
+Performing these steps erases all saved Wi-Fi passwords and other network and carrier settings, so it should only be done as a last resort.

 Contact carrier support

-The personal hotspot feature on BYOD and corporate iPhones should factor into IT support and related device strategies.
-IT administrators should manage this feature via MDM for their users to gain maximum benefits, minimize drawbacks and keep personal hotspot usage within budget.
+The Personal Hotspot feature on BYOD and corporate iPhones should factor into IT support and related device strategies.
+IT administrators should manage this feature via MDM for their users to gain maximum benefits, minimize drawbacks and keep hotspot usage within budget.